FaizAhmadDev/ml-iris-flask-app/README.md

-# ml-iris-flask-app
+# 🌸 Iris Flower Classification Web App

-A simple machine learning web app built for practice, using Flask as the backend and a minimal frontend with HTML and Tailwind CSS.
-The model is trained on the Iris dataset (from sklearn.datasets) using a Decision Tree algorithm.
+A simple machine learning web app built for practice using Flask and a lightweight frontend (HTML + Tailwind CSS).
+The model is trained on the Iris dataset using the `DecisionTreeClassifier` from scikit-learn, and predictions are served through a user-friendly web interface.

-Users can input flower features (sepal and petal length/width), and the app predicts the Iris species (Setosa, Versicolor, or Virginica).
-The model is serialized using pickle and integrated into the Flask app for real-time predictions.
+---

+## 🚀 Features

+- Predicts Iris flower species (Setosa, Versicolor, Virginica)
+- Trained using scikit-learn's Decision Tree algorithm
+- Web interface built with Flask
+- Responsive styling using Tailwind CSS
+- Model serialized with `pickle` and used in real-time

+---

+## 🧠 Model Details
+- Dataset: Iris Dataset (sklearn)
+- Algorithm: Decision Tree Classifier
+- Library: scikit-learn
+- Serialization: Pickle

+---

+## Author
+- Faiz Ahmad
+- GitHub: @FaizAhmadDev
+- LinkedIn: linkedin.com/in/faizahmaddev